privacybydesign/pbdf-website/pages/en/issuance-big.md

 * If a BIG registration has expired, no attributes are issued.
-* If multiple people, with both the same name and the same date of birth, occur in the BIG register, no attributes are issed: after all, the foundation cannot distinguish these individuals.
+* If multiple people, with both the same name and the same date of birth, occur in the BIG register, no attributes are issued: after all, the foundation cannot distinguish these individuals.
 * If someone occurs with multiple medical professions in the BIG register, a separate credential is created for each of these